Cloud-SPAN/prenomics02-command-line/_episodes/02-working-with-file.md

 each result starts with `/`.

 > ## Exercise
-> Do each of the following tasks from your current directory using a single
+> What command would you use for each of the following tasks?
+Start from your current directory using a
-> `ls` command for each:
+> single `ls` command for each:
 >
 > 1. List all of the files in `/usr/bin` that start with the letter 'c'.
 > 2. List all of the files in `/usr/bin` that contain the letter 'a'.
 > 3. List all of the files in `/usr/bin` that end with the letter 'o'.
-> 4. What would the output look like if a wildcard could *not* be matched?
-Try listing all files that start with 'missing'
+> 4. List all of the files in `/usr/bin` that contain the letter 'a' or the letter 'c'.
 >
-> Bonus: List all of the files in `/usr/bin` that contain the letter 'a' or the
+> Bonus: What would the output look like if a wildcard could *not* be matched?
+Try listing all files that start
-> letter 'c'.
+> with 'missing'.
 >
-> Hint: The bonus question requires a Unix wildcard that we haven't talked about
+> Hint: Question 4 requires a Unix wildcard that we haven't talked about
 > yet.
 Try searching the internet for information about Unix wildcards to find
 > what you need to solve the bonus problem.
 >
+> Share your answers in the forum.
+>
 > > ## Solution
 > > 1. `ls /usr/bin/c*`
 > > 2. `ls /usr/bin/*a*`
 > > 3. `ls /usr/bin/*o`
-> > 4. `ls: cannot access 'missing*': No such file or directory`
-> > Bonus: `ls /usr/bin/*[ac]*`
+> > 4. `ls /usr/bin/*[ac]*`
 > >
+> > Bonus: `ls: cannot access 'missing*': No such file or directory`
 > {: .solution}
 {: .challenge}